alisonGitHub/hadoop_install/README.md

 ## edit host
 * sudo vi /etc/hostname
-  - add machine name, for example, for each machine
+  - add machine name, for each machine, for example,
     - pocoyo-1

 * sudo vi /etc/hosts
-  - add folowing lines, for each machine
+  - add folowing lines, for  master
     - 127.0.0.1 localhost
-    - pocoyo-1 192.168.1.72 # master
+    - pocoyo-1 192.168.1.72 # nameNode
-    - pocoyo-2 192.168.1.52 # data node
+    - pocoyo-2 192.168.1.52 # secondary namdNode
     - pocoyo-3 192.168.1.44 # data node

 ##creat hadoop user and user group for each machine, for each machine